Mer-cat/Twitter/README.md

 ## Notes

 I encountered some interesting problems while building this app.
 For example, I discovered that trying to tweet a message including a question mark would cause an authorization error response.
-I also attempted to show newly-composed tweets immediately in the timeline without refetching the timeline from the network, but encountered issues with the tweet body text showing, perhaps due to async issues.
+I also encountered an issue in getting tweets in the extended tweet mode but not being able to show newly-composed tweets immediately on the timeline.
+The issue turned out to be with setting my post request to also use the extended tweet mode.

 ## Credits